holochain/docs-pages/archive/what-is-holochain.md

 ### Server-side frameworks?

-Holochain is similar to frameworks like Django, ASP.NET, Laravel, Express, and Ruby on Rails---it gives you the tools to write a full-featured back end for your application.
+Holochain is similar to frameworks like Django, ASP.NET, Laravel, Express, and Ruby on Rails --- it gives you the tools to write a full-featured back end for your application.

 Key differences: